MichaelTrikergiotis/mtl/docs/naming.md

 Comment everything out of the ordinary so future maintainers know what you are doing.
 Every little trick for performance or compatibility hack should have detailed comments for why it was used over a simpler solution.

-When including something from a header add as a comment next to the header with what exactly you used.
+When including something from a header add a comment next to the header with what you used.

 ```C++
 // GOOD EXAMPLE :